albuquerquehugo/full-cycle-desafio-nginx-com-node/README.md

 # full-cycle-desafio-nginx-com-node
-Resolução do Desafio Nginx com Node.js do módulo Docker do curso Full Cycle
+Solving of Nginx with Node.js challenge of Docker module of Full Cycle course